ychili/galleries/docs/Manual.rst

     Default: don't sort.

+-S FIELD, --select=FIELD
+    Restrict results to selected *FIELD*.
+    This option can be passed more than once to build up a list of selected fields.
+    Results will be shown in the order they are passed.
+    The default is to show all fields in the table in the order they are found in the input.
+    This option also accepts the special value ``*`` that will restore this default behavior, in case it has been overridden by a configuration setting.

+    Default: value of query.\ `SelectFields`_,
+    or query.\ `SelectFieldFormats`_, or query.\ `SelectRichColumns`_,
+    depending on which output format is selected.

 --field-formats=FILE
     Parse field formats from *FILE*.
     See "`Field formats file`_" below for the syntax of this file.